watson-developer-cloud/node-red-node-watson/README.md

 # Nodes

-- Concept Insights
-    - Use concept graphs to tag and explore information and documents.
 - Conversation
     - Add conversational capabilities into applications.
-- Date Extraction
-    - Uses AlchemyAPI Date Extraction to detect natural language date/time expressions from text
-- Dialog
-    - Automate branching conversation between a user and your application.
-    - Use natural language to automatically respond to user questions, cross-sell and up-sell, walk users through processes or applications, or even hand-hold users through difficult tasks.
 - Discovery
     - List environments created for the Discovery service
-- Document Conversion
-    - Prepare documents for the Retrieve and Rank service.
-- Feature Extract
-    - Analyse a single piece of text content (either public URL, HTML or raw text) to extract multiple AlchemyAPI detected features, e.g. entities, keywords, sentiment.
-- Image Analysis
-    - Upload an image to detect either faces, URL text or content present in the image.
 - Language Identification
     - Detects the language used in text
 - Language Translation